 - Integrate a project to upgrade or implement your own task tracking system that’s strong and intentional to visibly track your work and priorities in alignment with your team

-Session 4: Gaining Clarity and Alignment through Efficient Collaborative Decision-Making
+Session 4: Efficient Collaborative Decision-Making

 - Learn how to unravel the dynamic of “when everyone is accountable, no one is accountable”

 Session 5: Mapping your Team through Clarifying Who’s Doing What

 - Visibilize and work through how you share power in your team to get more ALIGNED energy and engagement from all team members

 - Understand the purpose and use of core management roles and team based roles

 - Envision and put what you’ve learned into practice with real world work and teams in your life